PhysDreamer: Physics-Based Interaction with 3D Objects via Video Generation

 Interactive motion generation animates still images or 3D contents according to user inputs like text \cite{livephotochen2023, i2vgenzhang2023}, motion fields \cite{motionguidancegeng2023}, motion layers \cite{animateanythingdai2023, stochastic_textures_chuang2005}, or direct manipulation such as dragging and pulling \cite{imagemodaldavis2015, generativeli2023}.
 Early work from Davis et al.~\cite{imagemodaldavis2015, visualvibrationdavis2016} demonstrated animating an image using an image-space modal basis extracted from a video of an object undergoing subtle vibrational motions.
 Building upon this image-space representation\cite{imagemodaldavis2015}, Generative Image Dynamics \cite{generativeli2023} used a diffusion model trained on a dataset with paired image and its modal basis to model scene motion distributions, enabling realistic interaction with still input images.
 We focus on interacting with 3D objects rather than images.

 For 3D assets, physics-based approaches enable synthesizing motions under any physical interactions.
-Virtual Elastic Objects\cite{virtual_elastic_objects_chen2022} jointly reconstructs the geometry, appearances, and physical parameters of elastic objects in a multiview capture setup with compressed air system, allowing realistic animations under any new physical interactions.
-PAC-NeRF \cite{pacli2023} and PhysGaussian \cite{pienerffeng2023} integrate physics-based simulations with NeRF and 3D Gaussians, respectively, to generate physically plausible motions.
+Virtual Elastic Objects\cite{virtual_elastic_objects_chen2022} jointly reconstructs the geometry, appearances, and physical parameters of elastic objects in a multiview capture setup with compressed air system.
+PAC-NeRF \cite{pacli2023}, DANO \cite{le2023differentiable}, and PhysGaussian \cite{pienerffeng2023} integrate physics-based simulations with NeRF and 3D Gaussians to generate physically plausible motions.
 We use the same physics-based approach to generate realistic interactions, but a novel ingredient of our work is to distill the material parameters of the object from pre-trained video generation models.